Auto Lifts: Frequently asked Questions

 How do I unload the Lift?

 Lifts are very heavy and expensive pieces of equipment which is why unloading them needs to be done very carefully.
 Lifts can weight anywhere between 700-2,000 pounds so you’ll need a forklift, tractor or backhoe to unload it.
-We offer free delivery to businesses but make sure you have the right equipment to unload the lift from our truck.

 What else needs to be purchased besides the Lift?